 "It really is an amazing place, with an extremely supportive environment, which is absolutely necessary while pursuing a highly demanding, challenging program.”

 #4: Community impact

-“I think most people within academia are concerned that research can have a tendency of being disconnected or irrelevant.
-One of the best ways to address the gap is to have follow-through of our research to the classroom and the community.
+“I think most people in academia are concerned that research is disconnected or irrelevant.
+It isn't if we have follow-through of our research to the classroom and the community.
 I love seeing students get involved with the community with this knowledge gained from research shared in the classroom.
 If our research doesn’t get translated to help improve society and uplift individuals, then really what’s the point?
-To me, that's what it's about.
-Really, I'm talking from the vantage point of having seen these things done so well here at Tippie."
+Really, I'm talking from the vantage point of having seen these things done so well here at Tippie.

-"The Introduction to Management class has the students work as teams to go into the Iowa City community; leadership courses that urge the students to lead within the community; negotiation courses which have students make their rounds to actually practice their negotiation skills.
-The work JPEC does in encouraging student entrepreneurs to take a chance with their ideas and bridging the university with the business community is also phenomenal.
-It is such a great environment to actually see these things happening to help prepare me to find ways to integrate our research into organizations, the community, and with other stakeholders.”
+"The Introduction to Management class has students working in teams in the Iowa City community; leadership courses urge the students to lead within the community; negotiation courses have students make their rounds to actually practice their negotiation skills.
+The work the John Pappajohn Entrepreneurial Center does to encourage student entrepreneurs to take a chance with their ideas is also phenomenal.
+It is such a great environment to actually see these things happening to help prepare me to find ways to integrate research into organizations, the community, and with other stakeholders.”

-“And that is what I am doing with my Fulbright award in Tokyo right now: collaborating with executives, entrepreneurs, HR managers, professors, and government leaders to find evidence-based solutions to the ‘well-being at work crisis’ in Japan.
-The skills I have gained through Tippie’s M&O program—especially the world-famous methods training—are invaluable in this pursuit to impact the global community.”
+“That's what I'm doing with my Fulbright award in Tokyo right now: collaborating with executives, entrepreneurs, HR managers, professors, and government leaders to find evidence-based solutions to the ‘well-being at work crisis’ in Japan.
+The skills I have gained through Tippie’s M&E program—especially the world-famous methods training—are invaluable in this pursuit to impact the global community.”